-Whether you’re a die-hard King fan or you’re new to his twisted imagination, here are 10 of the best Stephen King books, from his forays into genre-bending to his most gruesome tales to keep you up at night.
+Whether you’re a die-hard King fan or you’re new to his twisted imagination, here are 10 of the best Stephen King books, from his forays into genre-bending to his most gruesome tales that will keep you up late at night.
 Sweet dreams.

 If you’ve never read King and want a good place to start...